 LANGUAGES IN PRIMARY

-In primary, the French Section offers five pathways, allowing us to provide an ideal educational experience for each of our pupils.
+The French Section offers six pathways in primary, allowing us to provide an ideal educational experience for each of our pupils.

 Our French only pathway